snoopdave/entitydb/IMPORTING_DATA.md

 ## Step 2: Install Dependencies

-Navigate to your project directory in the terminal and run the following command to install the necessary Node.js dependencies:
+Navigate to your project directory `web-api` in the terminal and run the following command to install the necessary Node.js dependencies:

+    cd web-api
     npm install

 This command installs all the packages required for the project, as defined in the package.json file.